Chris99ChangHo/gna-web-dev-internship-2025/week-01/day-04.md

 ## 🎓 What I Did Today

 **📌 9 AM – Attended daily development meeting**
-**📌 Finished recreating the layout with using Elementor Pro** **📌 Polished margins and paddings for a cleaner layout** **📌 Struggled with the header button section – still not working as intended** **📌 Started research on WooCommerce for future use**
+**📌 Finished recreating the layout of [kpainting.com.au](https://kpainting.com.au) using Elementor Pro**
+**📌 Polished margins and paddings for a cleaner layout**
+**📌 Struggled with the header button section – still not working as intended**

-* Completed layout recreation for [kpainting.com.au](https://kpainting.com.au) using Elementor Pro:
+**📌 Started research on WooCommerce for future use**

+Started rebuilding the layout using **Elementor Pro**:
 - Ensured section spacing (margins/paddings) is consistent
 - Implemented full-width hero section and service blocks
 - Final layout looks much cleaner after focusing on spacing and alignment
-- Thank you for the tip on margin/padding – made a noticeable difference
+- Thank you for the tip on margin/padding – it made a noticeable difference

 **Ongoing issue:**
 - Header buttons are not aligning properly to the right side
 - Tried adjusting button styles and positioning in Header Template but no success
 - Will ask for help once mentor is available

-**Began researching WooCommerce, the most popular eCommerce plugin for WordPress:**
+**Began researching WooCommerce**, the most popular eCommerce plugin for WordPress:
 - Installed locally and explored key features:
   - Product listing and single product pages
   - Cart and checkout pages
   - Payment gateway integration (PayPal, Stripe, etc.)
   - WooCommerce Blocks for product display in Elementor
 - Tested adding dummy products and configuring product categories

 ---